Okorojeremiah/movie_API_Backend/README.md

 # MovieAPI Backend App README

 ## Overview
 This MovieAPI backend application provides CRUD (Create, Read, Update, Delete) functionality for managing movies.
 It integrates JWT (JSON Web Tokens) for authentication and authorization and uses Spring Security for securing endpoints.
-MySQL is used as the database, and JPA (Java Persistence API) is employed for ORM (Object-Relational Mapping).
+PostgreSQL is used as the database, and JPA (Java Persistence API) is employed for ORM (Object-Relational Mapping).

 ## Features
 - **CRUD Operations:** Allows users to Create, Read, Update, and Delete movie records.